tna76874/hdhweg-homeschooling-stack/README.md

 Run the playbook to fully set up your server.

 ```
-ansible-playbook main.yml
+$ sudo ansible-playbook main.yml
 ```

 As default, cryptpad, jitsi and the whiteboard gets started by the playbook.
 Also a watchtower instance keeps these docker-images up-to-date.
+Every night the whiteboard-docker gets restarted via cron.

 If you want, you can start rocketchat, and mumble by entering the directorys in  `/srv/`.